-Approaches to cloud detection from satellite-based imagers are characterized by varying levels of complexity, from simple thresholding and contrast methods to multi-level decision trees (e.g., Ackerman et al., 1998; Ackerman et al., 2008; Zhao and

-- 35 Di Girolamo, 2007; Saponaro et al., 2013; Werner et al., 2016).
+Approaches to cloud detection from satellite-based imagers are characterized by varying levels of complexity, from simple thresholding and contrast methods to multilevel decision trees (e.g., Ackerman et al., 1998, 2008; Zhao and Di Girolamo, 2007; Saponaro et al., 2013; Werner et al., 2016).
 In recent years fast machine learning algorithms have been employed to detect cloudiness based on observed spatial and spectral patterns (e.g., Saponaro et al., 2013; Jeppesen et al., 2019; Sun et al., 2020).
-Regardless of the technique, each algorithm must be designed purposefully and with the respective application in mind, as discussed in Yang and Di Girolamo (2008). - The Aura Microwave Limb Sounder (MLS), which has provided global retrievals of atmospheric constituent profiles from $\sim 10 \text{ km}$ to $\sim 90 \text{ km}$ since 2004, operates at frequencies from 118 GHz to 2.5 THz.
+Regardless of the technique, each algorithm must be designed purposefully and with the respective application in mind, as discussed in Yang and Di Girolamo (2008).

+The Aura Microwave Limb Sounder (MLS), which has provided global retrievals of atmospheric constituent profiles from ~ 10 to ~ 90 km since 2004, operates at frequencies from 118 GHz to 2.5 THz.
 In this spectral range clouds are much more transparent than at shorter wavelengths, and the impact on the measured radiances is low.
-Only clouds with high liquid and/or ice water content reaching altitudes of $\sim 9 \text{ km}$ and higher can significantly impact the sampled radiances.
-The current MLS "Level 2" cloud detection algorithm is based on the computation of cloud induced radiances ($T{\rm cir}$), which represent the difference between individual observations and calculated clear sky radiances (Wu et al., 2006).
-The latter are derived after - 45 the retrieval of the other MLS data products.
-To first order, scattering from thick clouds diverts a mix of large upwelling radiances, from lower in the atmosphere, and smaller downwelling radiances, from above, into the MLS raypath.
-Accordingly, for sufficiently thick clouds within the MLS field of view, T{cir} will be positive for limb pointings above an altitude of ~ 9 km, where non-scattered limb views are characterized by low radiances.
-Conversely, T{cir} will be negative below ~ 9 km, where non-scattered signals would otherwise be large.
-In the MLS Level 2 processing, if the absolute value of T{cir} exceeds predefined - 50 detection thresholds, then the respective profile is flagged as being influenced by high or low clouds.
-The thresholds are set for individual retrieval phases and spectral bands; e.g., for MLS bands 7-9, around a center frequency of 240 GHz, radiances are flagged where $T{cir} > 30$ K or $T{cir} < -20$ K. Subsequently, separate retrieval algorithms deduce ice water content and path from the T{cir} information (Wu et al., 2008).
-Note that in earlier phases of the MLS Level 2 processing, a similar scheme, computing clear sky radiances based on preliminary retrievals of temperature and composition, is used to identify MLS radiances that have been significantly affected by clouds and discard them in the final atmospheric composition retrievals.
+Only clouds with high liquid and/or ice water content reaching altitudes of $\sim 9 \,\mathrm{km}$ and higher can significantly impact the sampled radiances.
+The current MLS "Level 2" cloud detection algorithm is based on the computation of cloud-induced radiances (T{cir}) , which represent the difference between individual observations and calculated clear-sky radiances (Wu et al., 2006).
+The latter are derived after the retrieval of the other MLS data products.
+To first order, scattering from thick clouds diverts a mix of large upwelling radiances, from lower in the atmosphere, and smaller downwelling radiances, from above, into the MLS ray path.
+Accordingly, for sufficiently thick clouds within the MLS field of view, T{cir} will be positive for limb pointings above an altitude of $\sim 9 \, \text{km}$, where non-scattered limb views are characterized by low radiances.
+Conversely, $T{\rm cir}$ will be negative below ~9 km, where non-scattered signals would otherwise be large.
+In the MLS Level 2 processing, if the absolute value of T{cir} exceeds predefined detection thresholds, then the respective profile is flagged as being influenced by high or low clouds.
+The thresholds are set for individual retrieval phases and spectral bands; e.g., for MLS bands 7-9, around a center frequency of 240 GHz, radiances are flagged where $T{cir} > 30$ K or $T{\rm cir} < -20$ K. Subsequently, separate retrieval algorithms deduce ice water content and path from the $T{\rm cir}$ information (Wu et al., 2008).
+Note that in earlier phases of the MLS Level 2 processing, a similar scheme, computing clear-sky radiances based on preliminary retrievals of temperature and composition, is used to identify MLS radiances that have been significantly affected by clouds and discard them in the final atmospheric composition retrievals.